haoyuzhang89/w205-Tracking-User-Activity/README.md

 ```
 curl -L -o assessment-attempts-20180128-121051-nested.json https://goo.gl/ME6hjp`
 ```
-The data is contained in the file `assessment-attempts-20180128-121051-nested.json`, which is inclued in this repository.
+The data is contained in the file `assessment-attempts-20180128-121051-nested.json` in the Data folder, which is inclued in this repository.

 Questions are answered in this project: